Chris van der Kuyl, 4J Studios

 “So now, some 20-years on, we’ve got a really huge, thriving community here in Scotland and Dundee.”

 Well connected to partners

-Since Microsoft took over the business of Minecraft two years ago from Swedish company Mojang, 4J Studios has been well integrated with their team, which is based near Seattle.
-Despite the distance, 4J Studios are able to communicate easily with their American partners.
+Since Microsoft took over the business of Minecraft two years ago from Swedish parent company Mojang, 4J Studios has been well integrated with their team, which is based near Seattle.
+Despite the distance, 4J Studios is able to communicate easily with its American partners.

 “Digital communication is very easy and in fact, in terms of flights, we’re one stop away from Seattle either through Amsterdam, or through London, and it’s not any barrier to any part of the business that we do,” says Chris.

 A great place to live and work